Dodge Ram Van: Model changes

-Through the 1980s, the model line underwent relatively few changes.
-The introduction of the Chrysler minivans marked the retirement of the Dodge Mini Ram Van and Plymouth Voyager for 1984, as both nameplates were adopted by the minivan line.
+For 1984, the Dodge Mini Ram and the Plymouth Voyager were retired from the B series line, as both nameplates became part of the Chrysler minivan line; Plymouth would not again offer a full-size truck prior to its discontinuation.

 For 1986, the grille and badging trim were revised in line with Ram pickup trucks.
 In a safety upgrade, outboard seating positions received 3-point seatbelts for 1992.

-For 1994, the model line underwent its most substantial revision since 1978.
+For 1994, the model line underwent its most substantial revision and facelift since 1978.
 Distinguished by new front sheetmetal (adopting a grille styled in line with the redesigned Dodge Ram pickup trucks), the body shell underwent structural enhancements to improve crash protection.
-To modernize its appearance, the chrome window trim and chrome door handles were deleted, with brightwork limited to the bumpers and grille.
-In a branding change, the van line adopted the nomenclature of the pickup trucks, becoming the B1500/B2500/B3500.
+To modernize its appearance, exterior chrome brightwork was reduced (limited to the bumpers and grille).
 While the dashboard introduced for 1978 remained carryover, the interior saw revisions to the door panels and seats.
-In a branding change, the van line adopted the nomenclature of the pickup trucks, becoming the B1500/B2500/B3500.
-For 1995, a driver-side airbag was added to the model line.
+In a branding change, the van line adopted the nomenclature of the Dodge Ram pickup trucks, becoming the B1500, B2500, and B3500.
+For 1995, a driver-side airbag was added.

 Powertrain details

 For the second-generation Ram vans, several changes were made to the powertrain line.
-After the 1978 model year, Chrysler retired its big-block 400 and 440 V8s for all its vehicles, leaving the 360 V8 as the largest engine offering for the continued production of the model line.
-The long-running 3.7L (225) Slant-Six was retired in 1988, with a 3.9L V6 replacing it as the standard engine offering; shared with the Dodge Dakota, the V6 was effectively ¾ of the 5.9L V8.
-The same year, the 5.2L V8 adopted fuel injection, with the 5.9L V8 doing so for 1989.
-For 1992, Dodge introduced "Magnum"-generation engines, as the 3.9L and 5.2L engines adopted multiport fuel injection (the 5.9L V8 followed suit for 1993).
+Following the retirement of the big-block 400 and 440 V8s by Chrysler, the 360 V8 (found in 3/4-ton and 1-ton vans) now served as the largest-displacement engine (doing so through 2003).

+The long-running 225 Slant-Six, found in half-ton and 3/4-ton vans, returned as the standard engine (later advertised in its 3.7 L metric displacement); for 1988, it was replaced by a 3.9 L LA V6 adopted from the Dodge Dakota.
+The 318 (later 5.2 L) returned as the standard V8 option for all models, adopting fuel injection for 1988 (the 5.9 L V8 doing so for 1989).
+For 1992, the "Magnum" generation of the 3.9 L and 5.2 L engines was introduced, featuring multiport fuel injection; the 5.9 L followed suit for 1993.

+For 1979, Dodge planned to offer the Mitsubishi 4.0 L (243 CID) inline-six diesel engine (offered as an option on Dodge pickup trucks), but the option was shelved.

-For 1980, the 3-speed manual was retired in favor of the overdrive-equipped 4-speed; in 1988, a 5-speed manual was the standard transmission with the 3.9L engine.
-A 4-speed automatic became optional during 1988 for the V6 and 5.2L engine, with a heavy-duty 4-speed automatic for the 5.9L V8 added in 1990.
-As part of the 1994 model revision, manual transmissions were discontinued, with Dodge becoming the final full-size van to standardize automatic transmissions.
+For 1980, the 3-speed column-shifted manual was retired in favor of the overdrive-equipped 4-speed (floor-shifted) manual.
+For 1988, the standard transmission became a 5-speed manual (with the 3.9 L V6); a 4-speed automatic became optional for the V6 and the 5.2 L V8, with a heavy-duty 4-speed automatic for the 5.9 L V8 added for 1990.
+As part of the 1994 update, manual transmissions were discontinued; Dodge became the final full-size van line to standardize automatic transmissions.